Secure Source Coding with a Helper: Conclusions

 \section{Conclusions}

 In this paper, we considered several secure source coding problems.
 We first provided the characterization of the rate-equivocation region for a secure source coding problem with coded side information at the legitimate user.
-We next generalized this result for two different models with increasing complexity.
+We next extended this result to the case in which the helper is two-sided, i.e., its output is available at both Alice and Bob.
 We characterized the rate-equivocation region for the case of two-sided helper.
 The value of two-sided coded side information is emphasized by comparing the respective equivocations for a pair of binary sources.
-It is shown for this example that Slepian-Wolf type coding alone is insufficient and using our achievable scheme, one attains strictly larger uncertainty at the eavesdropper than the case of one-sided helper.
-We next considered the case when there are both secure and insecure rate-limited links from the helper and characterized the rate-equivocation region.
+It is shown that Slepian-Wolf binning alone is insufficient and using our achievable scheme, one attains strictly larger uncertainty at the eavesdropper than the case of one-sided helper.
+Finally, these results are extended to the case in which Bob has access to additional uncoded side information $W$.
+Under the assumption that $Y\rightarrow X\rightarrow W$ forms a Markov chain, the rate-equivocation tradeoffs have been characterized for both one-sided and two-sided scenarios.